Nadi-System/nadi-system/paper.md

 specificity to hydrological research questions with general capabilities.

-Domain-Specific Programming Languages (DSLs) have several advantages including improved code readability and maintainability due to the tailored syntax and semantics [@mernikWhenHowDevelop2005;
+Domain Specific Languages (DSLs) have several advantages including improved code readability and maintainability due to the tailored syntax and semantics [@mernikWhenHowDevelop2005;
 albuquerqueQuantifyingUsabilityDomainspecific2015].
 Among DSLs that